 With core skills in technical recruitment, complimented with HR Strategic and Generalist experience, Natasha’s career focuses on delivering high levels of service to executives, management and employees alike.
 She is a strong negotiator and a proven manager and coach.
 What’s most important for Natasha is ensuring that she is bringing value to an organization.
 She is committed to approaching each assignment with a high level of engagement and completing her work with a high level of satisfaction.

-For more recruiting and HR tips and advice from Natasha, connect with her on Linkedin, visit her website, and follow her on Instagram.
+For more recruiting and HR tips and advice from Natasha, connect with her on Linkedin and follow her on Instagram.